Investigate alerts in Microsoft Defender XDR

 Once you're done analyzing an alert and it can be resolved, go to the Manage alert pane for the alert or similar alerts and mark the status as Resolved and then classify it as a True positive with a type of threat, an Informational, expected activity with a type of activity, or a False positive.

-Classifying alerts helps Microsoft 365 Defender improve its detection quality.
+Classifying alerts helps Microsoft Defender XDR improve its detection quality.

 Use Power Automate to triage alerts